Banner for GED Preparation Classes

 The GED® program prepares students for academic and personal success through attaining the required skills to pass the official GED® test and be awarded a State of Florida High School Diploma.
 This program is non-graded and characterized by self-paced instruction and performance-based evaluation.
 While some students may have dropped out of school, others may have faced certain hardships that prevented them from completing high school.
 Whatever the reason for not completing high school, most students discover that a high school diploma is essential for obtaining a long-term career.
 Classroom activities are an integral part of this program.

-Placement into this program is based on results of the Tests of Adult Basic Education (TABE).
+Placement into this program is based on results of the Comprehensive Adult Student Assessment System (CASAS) test.
 It is required that a student be functioning at the equivalent of 9th grade and above to be enrolled in this course.
 The GED® test is used to measure the academic knowledge acquired by persons who have not completed a high school curriculum.

 GED Preparation Classes